vikramvs1306/Vision_Internship/README.md

     RViz2: A visualization tool for ROS2, used to visualize the detection and segmentation results in real-time.
 RViz2 can be launched and configured using ROS2 commands.
    This comprehensive setup should yield a reliable pallet detection system optimized for real-time, edge-device applications in dynamic industrial environments.

+### Video Results

 https://github.com/user-attachments/assets/1ed17926-7924-4197-b4a6-253fd1bd4832

 https://github.com/user-attachments/assets/43964d06-7fee-4a3b-b3b6-c333aabdf6be

+### Testing the model on real camera data (ROS2 bag file)

+#### Pre-requisites:
+sudo apt-get install ros-foxy-ros2bag \
+                     ros-foxy-rosbag2-converter-default-plugins \
+                     ros-foxy-rosbag2-storage-default-plugins

+First step is to read the ros2 bag file using the following command:
+- ros2 bag play /home/vikram/ros2_ws/src/yolobot_recognition/scripts/internship_assignment_sample_bag_0.db3  --loop

+Once you run the above command, the topics are being published.
+To check what topics are being published.
+Open a new tab and run the below command.

+- ros2 topic list
+The output will be
+/robot1/zed2i/left/camera_info
+/robot1/zed2i/left/image_rect_color

+Now we have to modify the code in this python file : yolov11_ros2_pt.py

+self.subscription = self.create_subscription(
+            Image,
+            '/robot1/zed2i/left/image_rect_color',  -----> Enter the full topic name here self.camera_callback,
+            10)
+Once you make this change save it and build your workspace and source it.

+And then run this command:
+ros2 launch yolobot_recognition launch_yolov8.launch.py

+And open another terminal and source ros and run this command: rviz2
+Once rviz opens click on "Add" and click on "By topic" and under "inference_results" click "Image".
+You will see the bounding box and segmentation on Pallets and Ground.